 - Electronic Credit Ledger

-These two e-ledgers are generated once after registering with common portal of GST called GSTN by a taxpayer.
+These two e-ledgers are generated once after registering with the common portal of GST called GSTN by a taxpayer.

 Period for Retention